rjsalamanca/ppl-tracker/README.md

 [X] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.
    - Back end issue caused by using Math.ceil instead of Math.floor [X] Select button does not change when selecting reps when creating a routine, but changes in the back end.
-[] Workouts before its start date should not be accessible.
+[IP] Workouts before its start date should not be accessible.
+   [X] Workouts Scheduled Today before date start
+   [X] Current Routine Yesterday/Today/Tomorrow before date start

 ************
 * STYLING: *